 This is the star of a new feature, Sci-Fi Time Capsule, a look back at a classic sci-fi episode.
-I’ll post Netflix links for anyone overcome by a bit of nostalgia who wants to go back and re-watch.
-There will be spoilers, to say the least, but I plan to keep them below the link to go watch, so anyone who wants to check the episode out for the first time has an opportunity to bail before seeing them.
+There will be spoilers, to say the least, but I plan to keep them below the image, so anyone who wants to check the episode out for the first time has an opportunity to bail before seeing them.

 For the inaugural capsule, I’ve chosen one of the all time classic episodes from Star Trek TOS, “Arena” (S1:E19).

 The Enterprise discovers that an outpost on Cestus III has been destroyed.
 After a brief confrontation on the planet, the ship sets off in pursuit of the unidentified alien vessel.
 Kirk is convinced that the attack was a prelude to war and insists they must hunt down and destroy the vessel to prove the Federation is not going to stand for its outposts being destroyed (and hopefully act as a deterrent to war).
 Except that the Metrons interfere.
 They stop both ships and transport the two captains down to a planet to fight to the death, the winner to be allowed to go, the loser and his ship to be destroyed.
 Kirk wins by building a cannon and gunpowder out of native materials, but spares the life of the Gorn captain.
 The Metrons are impressed by the show of mercy, and at Kirk’s request, they spare both ships.